dittowords/cli/README.md

   ##### `projects`

   A list of project names and ids to pull text from.
-R

-  equired if `components: true` is not specified.
+  Required if `components: true` is not specified.

   **Note**: the `name` property is used for display purposes when referencing a project in the CLI, but does not have to be an exact match with the project name in Ditto.